HIV-associated Neurocognitive Disorder (HAND)

 Prognosis

 The prognosis of HIV-associated neurocognitive disorder (HAND) is dependent on its severity.
-Little is known about the expected progression of asymptomatic neurocognitive impairment (ANI) and minor neurocognitive disorder (MND), but by extrapolating from the Multicenter AIDS Cohort Study, which found that patients with HIV infection had no more decline in neuropsychometric tests than age-matched controls, suggests that cognitive deterioration in HAND patients is not widespread.
-The CHARTER study, similarly, found that most patients (61%) remained stable over a 42-month period while 16% improved and 22% declined.
+Little is known about the expected progression of asymptomatic neurocognitive impairment (ANI) and minor neurocognitive disorder (MND), but extrapolating from the Multicenter AIDS Cohort Study, which found that patients with HIV infection had no more decline in neuropsychometric tests than age-matched controls, suggests that cognitive deterioration in HAND patients is not widespread.
+The CHARTER study, similarly, found that most patients (61%) remained stable over a 42-month period whereas 16% improved and 22% declined.
 Patients who experienced progression were more likely to have severe comorbidities such as drug use and hepatitis C as well as a higher rate of HAART treatment failure and lower CD4 count.
-[21, 2]
+[1, 20]

-HIV-associated dementia (HAD) is associated with a much worse prognosis, and is typically associated with progressive impairment of attention and concentration, motor slowing, and behavioral change with death within 1 year of presentation.
+HIV-associated dementia (HAD) is associated with a much worse prognosis, and typically is associated with progressive impairment of attention and concentration, motor slowing, and behavioral change with death within 1 year of presentation.
 Patients who are severely impacted and meet criteria for HAD based on neuropsychological evaluation but do not show evidence of progression are suspected of having a better prognosis.
-[2]

 Patient Education